Florida Balm

 • Size range: 14-24 inches in total length, with males being larger than females

-• Habitat: Rocky outcrops, savannas, woodlands.
+• Habitat: Rocky outcrops, savannas, woodlands and… South Florida… like, everywhere!

 • Diet: Primarily insectivorous, feeding on ants, grasshoppers, crickets, beetles, and other insects.
 They may also eat small lizards, snakes, birds, and mammals, as well as fruits and flowers.